espocrm/documentation/docs/administration/bpm-gateways.md

 Note: Diverging and converging gateways must be balanced.

-Note: If one of parallel flows has been ended for some reason, then diverging gateway will never be processed.
+Note: If one of parallel flows has been ended for some reason, then the diverging converging will never be processed.
 The process will be blocked.
 Avoid a flowchart design that can bring about such a situation.

 ----